Bandhwari: Restoration

 To restore the ground water recharge, the Haryana govt is building a check dam in the hills of bandwari forest.
 This will protect the water logging in the rain as well as provide the water for the wild animals of the forests during the dry summer months.

-Concerns: Waste-to-energy plant and landfill
+Concerns: Landfill, waste-to-energy plant and Cancer

 A waste-to-energy plant on which govt has already spent INR300 crore is being expanded with another INR400 crore with two of sand mine pits to be used for dumping the untreated toxic waste, this has caused serious environmental threat to the sensitive ecology.

 In 2017, National Green Tribunal (NGT) asked the Central Pollution Control Board (CPCB) to the test the groundwater sample near Bandhwari plant as the landfill site has a stream of dirty black water pollution the aquifers and leeching in to the forest in the area which is known to discharge industrial waste and construction debris in the Aravalli forests along the roads in Gurugram-Fridabad area.